-Japan's first bullet trains reached an average speed of 200km / h.
+First bullet trains reached an average speed of 200km / h.
 Japanese researchers always tried to improve the speed of the bullet train, however, they faced a big problem.
 The sound emitted by the bullet train was very strong, when leaving a tunnel, there was a sonic explosion and a vibration that reached up to 400 meters away.
-The sound was waking up people who lived nearby.
-And disturbing wildlife.
+The sound was waking up people who lived nearby. and disturbing wildlife.
+From Japan

 The solution to this problem was found by Eiji Nakatsu, engineer and bird watcher.
 Watching the kingfisher feeding, he realized that the bird was able to dive at high speed without splashing much water.
 He wondered how the kingfisher adapts so quickly to the transition from low air resistance to high water resistance.
 Your name in English KingFisher can literally be translated as king fisherman.

 The train had its projection and conception around 1989 and 1995.
 The objective was to allow passengers to travel from Osaka to Hakata in about 2 and a half hours, this required an average speed of 350 km / h.
 The problem was noise, vibration and pressure waves.

 The shape of the kingfisher's head allows it to slide through the air and dive into the water to catch the fish.
 It is the most efficient animal when it comes to transition from low pressure to high pressure.
 Like this, Eiji Nakatsu remodeled the nose of the bullet train imitating the kingfisher and eliminating noise.

 Thanks to the kingfisher, the air pressure produced by the train has been reduced by 30%, it travels more quietly, 10% faster and uses 15% less electricity.
 So, when the shinkansen goes through a tunnel, it doesn't produce a big bang.